logistica-dev/exa-atow-ontologies/README.md

-# Exa-AToW Ontology
+# Exa-AToW Ontologies

-This ontology models the core entities and relationships involved in the **Exa-AToW**  project (part of the NumPEX PEPR initiative), focusing on high-performance computing (HPC) workflows, resources, and user interactions.

-The ontology is serialized in **Turtle (TTL)** format and can be used in **Semantic Web** applications and **Linked Open Data (LOD)** environments.
+The **[Exa-AToW](https://numpex.org/exaatow-architectures-and-tools-for-large-scale-workflows/)** (Architectures and Tools for Large-Scale Workflows) project, part of the [NumPEx](https://numpex.org/) PEPR, aims at providing solutions for the efficient management of large-scale workflows composed of HPDA, AI, and HPC tasks that are distributed over a continuum of resources ranging from the Exascale, HPC, and Data infrastructures.

+This repository houses the formal ontologies developed for the project, providing a structured, semantic representation of key concepts, relationships, and constraints within our system.

 https://cnherrera.github.io/Exa-AToW_onto/index-en.html

-## 🔍 Ontology Concepts
+## 🔍 Structure

-The ontology defines key concepts for the ExA-AToW ecosystem:
-(*Bold items indicate concepts that are under review*)
-- **Job**: Represents computational tasks, job descriptions, submission metadata, scheduling attributes, and runtime behavior in HPC environments.
+Our project encompasses several complex domains - key concepts for the Exa-AToW ecosystem, and we've designed a modular set of ontologies to capture the specific knowledge in each area:

-- **HPCResource**: Covers physical and virtual resources in HPC, including compute nodes, storage, interconnects, and infrastructure.
+1. [HPC](https://github.com/logistica-dev/exa-atow-ontologies/tree/main/workflow_ontology) (High-Performance Computing) Environment Ontology: Covers physical and virtual resources in HPC, including compute nodes, storage, interconnects, and infrastructure.

+2. Job Submission Ontology: This component focuses on the semantics of submitting computational jobs to various execution environments.
+It covers concepts like job parameters, resource requirements (e.g., CPU, memory, time), submission protocols, and execution targets.

-- **ProcessorIndicatorEstimator**: Groups estimation tools, metrics, and models used to assess processor indicators such as power consumption, thermal footprint, and die size.
+3. Processor Indicator Estimator: Groups estimation tools, metrics, and models used to assess processor indicators such as power consumption, thermal footprint, and die size.

-- **PhysicalCharacteristic**: Captures physical and structural properties of HPC components like memory capacity, die size, material lifetime, and energy efficiency.
-- **Workflow**: Encompasses workflow-related entities such as execution steps, workflow engines, orchestration strategies, and dependencies.
-Based on:
+4. Workflow Ontology:

+        This ontology formally defines the concepts and relationships related to scientific and computational workflows.
+It models the structure, dependencies, execution logic, and state transitions of complex multi-step processes.
+Workflow Properties are  based on:
   > Suter, F., et al. (2026). *A terminology for scientific workflow systems*.
 FGCS 174, 107974.
 [DOI](https://doi.org/10.1016/j.future.2025.107974)

 - User: (TBD) Describes individuals or agents interacting with HPC systems, including identity attributes, roles, and behaviors.
 - Authentication: (TBD) Models authentication concepts including credentials, identity validation, access protocols, and login activities.
 - Digital Twins: (TBD)

-# Ontology Construction: For Exa-AToW partners!
+## Ontology Construction: For Exa-AToW partners!

 **`Exa-AtoW ontology visual guide`**: